Postgraduate Course: Social Inequality and Child and Adolescent Mental Health (CLPS11046)

 |Summary||This course is delivered entirely online.
 It will examine research on the impact of social inequality on children and young people and the recent policy direction aimed at tackling the problem.

-This course is delivered entirely online as part of the MSc Mental Health in Children and Young People: Psychological Approaches (OL) programme; it can also be taken as a CPD option.
+This course is delivered entirely online as part of the ODL MSc in Children and Young People's Mental Health and Psychological Practice; it can also be taken as a CPD option.

 The impact of social inequality on children has been well documented with research consistently highlighting negative outcomes in a range of areas.
 Research also highlights that with each step up the socio-economic ladder, the prospects for child well-being improves and that these improvements result in significant economic returns to society that far outweigh the original investment.
 Tackling social inequality, therefore, underpins a number of the Scottish Government's recent policies (The Early Years Framework, Achieving our Potential, Curriculum for Excellence, Equally Well, and Skills for Scotland) and the Getting it Right for Every Child (GIRFEC) agenda.
 This national framework requires that a comprehensive range of factors, including the child's developmental needs, parent's capacity to meet those needs, the child's environment and wider world, and the connections between these domains, be taken into account when considering the needs of children and young people; however, whilst significant guidance was provided, this focused less on the child's environment and wider world and the impact of social inequality in this domain.